GeneZharov/introversion/README.md

 INTROVERSION_CONF_FILE=~/.introversion-conf.js node -r introversion/init myfile.js
 ```

-You can go further and create an alias for node with initialized Introversion
+You can go further and create an alias for Node with initialized Introversion
-for debugging small scripts that you don't want to over bloat with extra code.
+for debugging small scripts that you don’t want to over bloat with extra code.
 You can put these commands in `~/.bashrc`, `~/.zshrc`, etc. Introversion should
 be installed globally in this case.